Elections in India: Electronic voting

 BHAVIK (EVM) were first used in the 1997 election and became the only method of voting in 2004.
 The EVMs save time in reporting results.
 A voter-verified paper audit trail (VVPAT) was introduced on 14 August 2014 in Nagaland.
 In the 2014 general election, VVPAT was operational in 8 constituencies (Lucknow, Gandhinagar, Bangalore South, Chennai Central, Jadavpur, Raipur, Patna Sahib and Mizoram) as a pilot project.
 A slip generated by the VVPAT tells a voter to which party or candidate their vote has been given, their name, their constituency and their polling booth.

 Opposition parties demanded that VVPAT be made mandatory all over India due to allegations against the government of hacking the EVM.
 Accordingly, Voter-verified paper audit trails (VVPATs) and EVMs were used in every assembly and the general election in India since 2019.
 On 9 April 2019, Supreme Court of India gave the judgement, ordering the Election Commission of India to increase the VVPAT slips vote count to five randomly selected EVMs per assembly constituency, which means the Election Commission of India has to count VVPAT slips of 20,625 EVMs in the 2019 General elections.
 VVPAT enables voters to cross-check whether the vote they have given goes to their desired candidate, as the VVPAT unit produces a paper slip, additionally called a ballot slip, that contains the name, serial number, and image of the candidate selected by the voter for his vote.
 Post the 2019 general election, ECI declared that there were no mismatches between EVM and VVPAT.
+During elections in 2025, Rahul Gandhi made remarks about electoral fraud and labelled his findings "vote chor," accusing the election commission and BJP of stealing votes in national and state elections through the work of EVMs.
+This vote chor movement is still ongoing as of 2026.

-NOTA
+None of the Above in Indian Elections

 On 27 September 2013, the Supreme Court of India judged that citizens have the right to cast a negative vote by exercising the "None of the above" (NOTA) option.
 This was the result of petitioning by the Electoral Commission and the People's Union for Civil Liberties in 2009.
 In November 2013, NOTA was introduced in five state elections.
 Even if the number of electors opting for the NOTA option is more than the number of votes polled by any of the candidates, the candidate who secures the largest number of votes has to be declared elected.